 - Employee safety programs

 Plans are tested regularly to ensure they are effective should an actual event occur.
 Fidelity's Business Continuity Plans are reviewed no less than annually to ensure the appropriate updates are made to account for operations, technology and regulatory changes.
-Material changes will be reflected in an updated "Notice of Business Continuity Plan".
-You may obtain a copy of this notice at any time by contacting a Fidelity representative.
+To obtain a copy of this notice at any time, contact a Fidelity representative.